MoOx/phenomic/docs/content/docs/usage/configuration.md

   // ** it's a required field to adjust url for production build ** "homepage": "http://YOUR.HOSTNAME/your-base-url-if-needed/",

-  // here is the script part, which the ones related to Statinamic
+  // here is the script part, which the ones related to Phenomic
   // you can add more like linting and stuff like that :)
   "scripts": {
     "start": "statinamic start",